+- VI.
+METHODS OF INSTRUCTION:

+A. Lecture Presentation and explanation of elements of fiction and poetry

+- B. Discussion Analysis and discussion of the student's work by the class and the teacher

+- In- and out-of-class writing assignments

+- D. Small group work

 VII.
-METHODS OF INSTRUCTION:

-- A. Discussion Analysis and discussion of the student's work by the class and the teacher - B. Lecture Presentation and explanation of elements of fiction and poetry - C. Small group work - D. In- and out-of-class writing assignments

-VIII.
 TYPICAL ASSIGNMENTS:

+- Reading:

-- A. Reading: 1.
-Read Richard Bausch's story "Police Dreams," from The Best American Short Stories, and describe in your journal how Bausch creates dramatic irony.
+Read Richard Bausch's story "Police Dreams," from The Best American Short Stories, and describe in your journal how

-2. Read "Birches," by Robert Frost, and find images that create mood or enhance theme.

-B. Writing:
+- Bausch creates dramatic irony.

-- 1. After reading "1(a," by e.e. cummings, construct your own poem with a shape that reflects the mood or theme of the poem. - 2.
+2. Read "Birches," by Robert Frost, and find images that create mood or enhance theme. - B. Writing: - 1.
+After reading "1(a," by e.e. cummings, construct your own poem with a shape that reflects the mood or theme of the poem. - 2.
 After reading about an incident from a newspaper, write first-person accounts of the incident from the perspectives of two different people involved.

-IX.
+VIII.
 EVALUATION: